Benhabiles-projects/MalariaNet/README.md

 **Notes:**
 > * Code in "MalariaDiagnosisAssistance.ipynb" have to be run cell by cell to generate required data for performing intermediate steps.
-> * malaria_data directory includes two samples of tests "dataset_1" and "dataset_2".
+> * The directory "malaria_data/" includes two samples of tests "dataset_1" and "dataset_2".
 The code "MalariaDiagnosisAssistance.ipynb" is setup to run on "dataset_2".
 To run it on "dataset_1", just replace in each cell the "dataset_2" word by "dataset_1"
 > * Each cell will permit to generate a set of images and save it into a specific directory in "data_malaria/".
 The tree structure of this directory must be respected.
 For example, the cell "Parasite Segmentation: binary mask generation" will save a set of images corresponding to binary masks into a folder named "predict".
 For this reason an empty folder named predict must be created manually.
 > * Google Colab plateform with Tensorflow 1.15.0 (read requirements.txt file for more details) my be exploited to run the code.
 In this case "malaria_data/" directory must be uploaded into the Google Colab session.